Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Abstract

 \section{Abstract}

 Selective classification is a powerful tool for automated decision-making in high-risk scenarios, allowing classifiers to act only when confident and abstain when uncertainty is high.
-Given a target accuracy, our goal is to minimize indecisions, observations we do not automate.
-For difficult problems, the target accuracy may be unattainable without abstention.
-By using indecisions, we can control the misclassification rate to any user-specified level, even below the Bayes optimal error rate, while minimizing overall indecision mass.
+Given a target accuracy, our goal is to minimize the number of indecisions, which are observations that we do not automate.
+For difficult problems, the target accuracy may be unattainable without abstaining from making a decision.
+By using indecisions, we can target a misclassification rate below the Bayes error rate, while minimizing overall indecision mass.

-We provide a complete characterization of the minimax risk in selective classification, establishing continuity and monotonicity properties that enable optimal indecision selection.
-We revisit selective inference via the Neyman–Pearson testing framework, where indecision enables control of type \Romannum{2} error given fixed type \Romannum{1} error probability.
-For both classification and testing, we propose a finite-sample calibration method with non-asymptotic guarantees, proving plug-in classifiers remain consistent and that accuracy-based calibration effectively controls indecision mass.
-In the binary Gaussian mixture model, we uncover the first sharp phase transition in selective inference, showing minimal indecision can yield near-optimal accuracy even under poor class separation.
-Experiments on Gaussian mixtures and real datasets confirm that small indecision proportions yield substantial accuracy gains, making indecision a principled tool for risk control.
+We provide a characterization of the optimal risk in selective classification, establishing continuity and monotonicity properties that enable optimal indecision selection.
+We revisit selective inference via the Neyman-Pearson testing framework, where indecision enables control of Type~II error given a fixed Type~I error probability.
+For both classification and testing, we propose a calibration method, and analyze the excess risk of plug-in classifiers and the excess indecision mass produced by accuracy-based calibration.
+In the binary Gaussian mixture model, we identify an exponent-level phase transition, showing that minimal indecision can yield near-optimal accuracy even under poor class separation.
+Experiments on Gaussian mixtures and real datasets illustrate how indecision can improve selective accuracy.